FAQs – Elective Coverage

-If your EC plan is more than two years old and your premiums are not paid by the delinquency date shown on your quarterly statement, a delinquency notice may be issued by the Employment Development Department (EDD).
+If your EC plan is more than two years old and your premiums are not paid by the delinquency date shown on your quarterly statement, a delinquency notice may be issued by the EDD.
 Penalties and interest will be added.
 You have 30 days to submit your EC payment.
 If payment plus penalty and interest is not received within 30 days of the date shown on the delinquency notice from the EDD, your EC coverage may be canceled.
 If your plan is less than two years old, the EDD may levy an assessment and collect the unpaid amount.

 - I am delinquent on my EC premiums and have just become unable to work due to a disability or family care need.
 Will you still pay benefits?